 ayúdanos a encontrarlas - help us find them

 8 March - International Women's Day was observed in Los Angeles's McArthur Park with music, dancing, art, poetry, speakers.
 The global theme was "Equality for women is progress for all."
 A few women wore "sandwich board" signs with photos and descriptions of missing girls and women.
 "Veterans for Peace" had a memorial of crosses for teenagers that were killed in Iraq and Afghanistan.
-Speakers said to 'Stop sending our children off to die.
+One speaker said, 'Stop sending our children off to die.
 As women, invest in caring not killing.'

 post : 9 march 2014 - international women's day comments